Table of contents:

 - Thick polyester thread (type 30 or 40): strong and wear-resistant

-- Thin and regular bobbin to avoid jams
+- Fine and regular bobbin to avoid jams

-Schmetz needle compatibility / leather type / use
+Schmetz needle compatibility / type of leather / use

 Bonus: our tips for successful leather sewing

-- Use a Teflon foot to make the leather slide more easily
+- Use a Teflon foot to facilitate leather sliding

 - Lengthen your stitch (between 3 and 4 mm) to avoid weakening holes

-- Adjust the foot pressure according to the thickness
+- Adjust the foot pressure according to thickness

-- Clean your machine after each project (greasy residue, dust)
+- Clean your machine after each project (greasy residues, dust)

-Can you sew leather with a conventional machine?
+Can you sew leather with a regular machine?

-Only very fine leather, and only with a suitable leather needle.
+Only very thin leather, and only with a suitable leather needle.

 Why is the Janome HD9 recommended?

-Because it's powerful, stable, fast, and designed for tough materials.
+Because it is powerful, stable, fast, and designed for difficult materials.

 Conclusion

-Sewing leather is not impossible, provided you use a suitable machine like the Janome HD9 and the Schmetz leather needles .
-Whether you want to make a clutch, a bag, a belt or even a leather garment, you now have all the keys to success.
+Sewing leather is not impossible, provided you use a suitable machine like the Janome HD9 and special Schmetz leather needles.
+Whether you want to make a pouch, a bag, a belt, or even a leather garment, you now have all the keys to succeed.

-With the right equipment, a little method, and good speed and pressure management, your leather projects will gain in quality and comfort.
+With the right equipment, a bit of method, and good control of speed and pressure, your leather projects will gain in quality and comfort.

 Leave a comment